Thernee/stellar-rent/apps/stellar-contracts/contracts/property-listing/CONTRACT_OVERVIEW.md.md

 ---

-**Let's build a fairer, more efficient rental ecosystem together—powered by Stellar! 🌟**
+**Let's build a fairer, more efficient rental ecosystem together! 🌟**